cognitedata/transformations-cli/githubaction.md

 # Optional, default: null
 # Skipping this field or providing null clears
-# the data set id on updating the transformation
+# the data set ID on updating the transformation
 dataSetId: 1

+# Or you can provide data set external ID instead,
+# Optional, default: null
+# Skipping this field or providing null clears
+# the data set ID on updating the transformation
+dataSetExternalId: test-dataset

 # The client credentials to be used in the transformation
 authentication: